asw0316/binshot/README.md

             -r cve \
             -tt corpus/cve.corpus.txt
 ```
-* In this evaluation, the result needs to be obtained by comparing the each functions in compiler-optimization level, not each function pair.
+In this evaluation, if any of functions of interest is similar with a target,
+it should be predicted as positive.
+To get metrics corresponding to our realistic scenario (see paper),
+run following command:
 ```
-python result_cve.py -s models/downstream/pred.test.cve_all -v models/downstream -t 0.5 -f
+python result_cve.py -s models/downstream/pred.test.cve_all -v models/downstream
 ```